NewMasterDai/RocketLeagueAUTOBAKKES/README.md

 # RocketLeagueAUTOBAKKES
 Tired of launching Bakkesmod manually?
 Do you want it to open and close with the game instead of sitting there idly?
 No solution online works?
 Cooked up this piece of code just for you.
 Check this out.

+### DO NOT CLOSE THE CMD CONSOLE AFTER RUNNING THE SCRIPT OTHERWISE THE PROGRAM FAILS

 # TUTORIAL

 Download "RocketLeagueAB.bat.txt"